asher-schulman/r-m-character-cards/README.md

 - shows all characters in the Rick & Morty Universe in pages of 20
 - search by name for characters
 - filter by alive or dead characters
-- next/previous buttons to display next 20 results (search and filter stays applied)
+- next/previous buttons to fetch and display the next 20 results (search and filter stays applied)
 * * *

 ## Future Improvements